rcullito/searchbing/README.md

 Example
 ===============
-1. Create a new search object
+1. Create a new search object.

-animals = Bing.new('your_account_key_goes_here', 10, 'Image')

-2. Retrieve the results for a given term
+2. Retrieve the results for a given term.
+3. parse the result set depending on what you would like to retrive.

+Bing.new('your_account_key_goes_here', 10, 'Image')

 bing_results = animals.search("lion")

-3. parse the result set depending on what you would like to retrive

-puts bing_results[0]["MediaUrl"] # puts url of fullsize image

 puts bing_results[0]["Thumbnail"]["MediaUrl"] # puts url of thumbnail